jiananarthurli/insight_data_challenge/README.md

 python ./src/pharmCounting.py input_file_path output_file_path
 ```

-If only top-K number of drug records are needed, the python script can be called with
+If only **top-K** number of drug records are needed, the python script can be called with
 ```sh
 python ./src/pharmCounting.py input_file_path output_file_path K
 ```
 where the last parameter specify the number of records in the output.
-If K is missing, all drug records are written.
+If ```K``` is missing, all drug records will be written.

 # Program ditails